Cirrhosis: Lab findings

-A recent study identified15 microbial biomarkers from the gut microbiota.
+The link between gut microbiota constitution and liver health (Particularly in Cirrhosis) has been well described, however specific biomarkers for prediction of Cirrhosis still requires further research.
+A 2014 study identified 15 microbial biomarkers from the gut microbiota.
 These could potentially be used to discriminate patients with liver cirrhosis from healthy individuals.

 Pathology

 The gold standard for diagnosis of cirrhosis is a liver biopsy.
 This is usually carried out as a fine-needle approach, through the skin (percutaneous), or internal jugular vein (transjugular).
 Endoscopic ultrasound-guided liver biopsy (EUS), using the percutaneous or transjugular route, has become a good alternative to use.
 EUS can target liver areas that are widely separated, and can deliver bi-lobar biopsies.
 A biopsy is not necessary if the clinical, laboratory, and radiologic data suggest cirrhosis.
-Furthermore, a small but significant risk of complications is associated with liver biopsy, and cirrhosis itself predisposes for complications caused by liver biopsy.
+Furthermore, a small but significant risk of complications is associated with liver biopsy, and cirrhosis itself predisposes to complications caused by liver biopsy.

 Once the biopsy is obtained, a pathologist will study the sample.
 Cirrhosis is defined by its features on microscopy: (1) the presence of regenerating nodules of hepatocytes and (2) the presence of fibrosis, or the deposition of connective tissue between these nodules.
 The pattern of fibrosis seen can depend on the underlying insult that led to cirrhosis.
 Fibrosis can also proliferate even if the underlying process that caused it has resolved or ceased.
-The fibrosis in cirrhosis can lead to destruction of other normal tissues in the liver: including the sinusoids, the space of Disse, and other vascular structures, which leads to altered resistance to blood flow in the liver, and portal hypertension.
+The fibrosis in cirrhosis can lead to destruction of other normal tissues in the liver, including the sinusoids, the space of Disse, and other vascular structures, which leads to altered resistance to blood flow in the liver, and portal hypertension.

-As cirrhosis can be caused by many different entities which injure the liver in different ways, cause-specific abnormalities may be seen.
+As cirrhosis can be caused by many different entities that injure the liver in different ways, cause-specific abnormalities may be seen.
 For example, in chronic hepatitis B, there is infiltration of the liver parenchyma with lymphocytes.
 In congestive hepatopathy there are erythrocytes and a greater amount of fibrosis in the tissue surrounding the hepatic veins.
 In primary biliary cholangitis, there is fibrosis around the bile duct, the presence of granulomas and pooling of bile.
 Lastly in alcoholic cirrhosis, there is infiltration of the liver with neutrophils.

 Macroscopically, the liver is initially enlarged, but with the progression of the disease, it becomes smaller.
-Its surface is irregular, the consistency is firm, and if associated with steatosis the color is yellow.
+Its surface is irregular, the consistency is firm, and if associated with steatosis, the color is yellow.
 Depending on the size of the nodules, there are three macroscopic types: micronodular, macronodular, and mixed cirrhosis.
 In the micronodular form (Laennec's cirrhosis or portal cirrhosis), regenerating nodules are under 3 mm.
 In macronodular cirrhosis (post-necrotic cirrhosis), the nodules are larger than 3 mm.
 Mixed cirrhosis consists of nodules of different sizes.